Portland, Oregon: Homelessness

 A 2019 survey by the city's budget office showed that homelessness is perceived as the top challenge facing Portland, and was cited as a reason people move and do not participate in park programs.
-Calls to 911 concerning "unwanted persons" have significantly increased between 2013 and 2018, and the police are increasingly dealing with homeless and mentally ill.
+Calls to 911 concerning "unwanted persons" significantly increased between 2013 and 2018, and since then, the police have increasingly dealt with the homeless population, many of whom are diagnosed as mentally ill.
 Homelessness has taken a toll on the sense of safety among visitors, and residents and business owners are adversely impacted.
 Even though homeless services and shelter beds have increased, as of 2020 homelessness is considered an intractable problem in Portland.

-When encampments were being cleared in the Springwater Corridor in 2016, a community member from the nearby Lents neighborhood raised concerns that those campers were simply moving to their neighborhood.
-An aide, Lucas Hillier from then mayor Charlie Hales's office publicly mocked the citizen on a Facebook post that it's nothing compared to the Springwater Corridor camp referencing a KPTV story writing "You think that one is bad, check out this douchebag."
-While the aide issued an apology, the citizen commented that the mayor's office was very disconnected from issued faced by their constituents.
+When encampments were being cleared in the Springwater Corridor in 2016, a community member from the nearby Lents neighborhood raised concerns that those campers were moving to their neighborhood.
+An aide, Lucas Hillier, from then-mayor Charlie Hales's office publicly mocked the citizen on a Facebook post that it's nothing compared to the Springwater Corridor camp, referencing a KPTV story, writing "You think that one is bad, check out this douchebag."
+While the aide issued an apology, the citizen commented that the mayor's office was very disconnected from issues faced by their constituents.
 As of 2020, Lucas Hillier manages the campsite cleanup program for the city.

 The proposed budget for 2022–23 includes $5.8MM to buy land for affordable housing, and $36MM to equip and operate "safe rest villages".
 A 2022 initiative approved by the Portland city council makes homeless camping illegal, eventually requiring homeless individuals to move into mass shelters.

 Portland voters passed the Supportive Housing Services tax in 2020.
-In 2019, the reported number of homelessness was around 4,000 people.
+In 2019, the reported number of homeless people was around 4,000.
 That number rose to over 10,000, though some of that increase was due to a change in counting methods in 2022.